leo-project/leofs/docs/admin/system_operations/data.md

 - Concurrent with any operation coming from online.
     - GET/HEAD never be blocked by a data-compaction.
     - PUT/DELETE can be blocked while a data-compaction is processing the tail part of an AVS.
-    - Given that the above limitation, We would recommend suspending a node you are supposed to run a data-compaction if your LeoFS cluster handles write intensive workload.
+    - Given that the above limitation, We would recommend suspending a node you are supposed to run a data-compaction if a LeoFS system's cluster handles write intensive workload.

-## Data Compaction's Operation
+## How To Operate Data Compaction

 As described in the previous section, A compaction process is needed to remove logically deleted objects and its corresponding metadata.